brianinna/Take-home-test-ai/design.md

 ## 1. Project Overview

 This project aims to build a Python-based service that extracts structured data from PDF invoices, both scanned (image-based) and digital (text-based).
-The service will expose a RESTful API that accepts PDF invoices and returns structured JSON data containing key invoice information.
+The service exposes a RESTful API that accepts PDF invoices and returns structured JSON data containing key invoice information.
+The system leverages AI technologies including OCR (Optical Character Recognition) and LLM (Large Language Models) to process documents and extract structured data.

 ### 1.1 Key Features

 - PDF type detection (scanned vs. digital)
-- Information extraction from both types of PDFs
+- Information extraction from both types of PDFs using customized processing pipelines
+- OCR processing for scanned documents using Tesseract
+- LLM integration for intelligent data extraction (OpenAI API)
+- Support for vision-capable LLMs for direct processing of scanned invoices
-- RESTful API for invoice processing
+- RESTful API with FastAPI framework
+- Comprehensive error handling and validation
-- Structured JSON output with key invoice fields
+- Structured JSON output with key invoice fields including line items
-- Error handling and validation

 ## 2. System Architecture